 3 Human data are based on the date of symptom onset.
 Mosquito data are based on date specimen was collected.
+Since WNV has an incubation period ranging from 2-14 days, it is expected that there will be a lag between mosquito and human case onsets; however this was not the case in 2011.

-Figure 2.
-West Nile Virus Surveillance Indicators: Dates of First Positive Findings in a Mosquito Pool and a Human in Maricopa County, 2009
+Figure 3.
+West Nile Virus Surveillance Indicators: Dates of First Positive Findings in a Mosquito Pool and Onset in a Human in Maricopa County, 2011